devops-myway/My-DockerFile-Compose-Examples/Build-Context/build context.md

 # build an image using the current directory as context
 # and a Dockerfile passed through stdin
-docker build -t myimage:latest -f- . <<EOF
+docker buildx build -t myimage:latest -f- . <<EOF
 FROM busybox
 COPY somefile.txt ./
 RUN cat /somefile.txt